AmaliTech-Training-Academy/Idempotency-Gateway/README.md

 ## 3. Getting Started

 1.  **Fork this Repository:** Do not clone it directly.
 Create a fork to your own GitHub account.
-2.  **Environment:** You may use **Node.js, Python, Java or Go**.
+2.  **Environment:** You may use **Node.js, Python, Java or Go, etc.**.
 You may use any database or in-memory store (Redis, SQLite, or a simple native Map/Dictionary variable).
 3.  **Submission:** Your final submission will be a link to your forked repository containing the source code and documentation.

 ---

-## 4. The Architecture Diagram (Design First)
+## 4. The Architecture Diagram
 **Task:** Before you write any code, you must design the logic flow.
 **Deliverable:** A **Sequence Diagram** or **Flowchart** included in your README.

-**What the diagram must show:**
-* The step-by-step flow of a request from the moment it hits the server to the moment a response is returned.
-* Decision points:
-    * Does the key exist?
-    * Is the key currently "in-flight" (processing)?
-    * Is the payload identical?

-*Tip: You can use tools like Mermaid.js, Lucidchart, Draw.io, or even a clear photo of a whiteboard sketch.*

 ---